Ivan3864/Flavors-of-Kenya-The-Restaurant-Recommender/README.md

 `User Experience` - The system offers a highly satisfying user experience, with personalization, ease of use, and comprehensive information.

-Challenges and Limitations Data scarcity and the absence of user-based information presented challenges.
-The cold start problem was also a limitation.
+`Challenges and Limitations` - Data scarcity and the absence of user-based information presented challenges.

 ## Recommendations